Amzani/apidesk-sdk-test-def/docs/models/components/custommappings.md

 # CustomMappings

-An object containing any custom mappings configured for the company resource.
-These mappings allow for additional, user-defined fields or data structures that extend the standard company data model, providing flexibility for specific business needs.
+The 'custom_mappings' field contains any additional, user-defined mappings that have been configured for the company resource.
+This object holds key-value pairs that extend the standard data model, allowing for customization and integration with other systems or processes.

 ## Example Usage